 Through API’s, insurers can obtain larger pools of data which permits them to provide more reasonable risk evaluation, real-time fact-checking (cases of fraud) and reduced underwriting times to their customers.
 Insurers can analyze API’s correlated to wearables to measure lifestyle constituents of customers (e. g., heart rate, etc.) and assess risk tolerance, thereby conceding personalized plans that incentivize low-risk behaviors.

-The digitized insurance ecosystem, fuelled by API’s, has remodeled the way insurers do business.
+The digitized insurance ecosystem, fueled by API’s, has remodeled the way insurers do business.
 By tapping into a broader array of business resources, partnering with third-party providers, and uniting data with other players in the ecosystem, insurers can gain passage to distinct revenue channels and disruptive marketing models.
 An insurer can embed a transactional API into the website, mobile program, and other digital aspects of their ecosystem associates to implement real-time insurance coverage to their clients.
-This way, property and casualty insurance can be convenient for partners to combine with their customer journeys, streamlining the complete sales lifecycle from prospecting to quote offering to policy delivery.
+This way, property and casualty insurance data analytics can be convenient for partners to combine with their customer journeys, streamlining the complete sales lifecycle from prospecting to quote offering to policy delivery.

 The contemporary vision of insurance IT relies on API-led connectivity.
 For insurers looking to deliver the speed, coordination and enhanced digital abilities crucial for optimizing customer contacts, API integrations are a requirement.
 As the digital ecosystem further develops, the leading carriers of tomorrow will be the ones who leverage API’s for insurance to partner in a more significant network to produce a full suite of best-in-class resolutions and services